Skip to main content

 Here status = "accepted" — the image will be accepted in the target project.

-View the detailed resource description of openstack_images_image_access_accept_v2.
+See the detailed description of the openstack_images_image_access_accept_v2 resource.